The Widening Gap Between Standard and High-Risk Car Insurance Rates

 Something dramatic happened to car insurance pricing in the second half of 2025: the market split in two.
 Clean-record drivers began receiving rate relief — sometimes significant — while drivers with DUIs, at-fault accidents, poor credit, or speeding violations saw their premiums surge to record levels.
 This wasn't an accident.
 It was the result of a deliberate, data-driven shift in how insurers set prices.
 Understanding which side of this divide you're on — and why — could mean the difference between hundreds and thousands of dollars per year.

 According to data from autoinsurance.com, auto insurance rates stabilized in late 2025, but the story underneath the averages tells a far more dramatic tale: full-coverage premiums for clean drivers actually fell 2%, while DUI rates surged 35% and teen rates rose 17% during the same period.
-Meanwhile, Insurify reported that the average national full-coverage premium dropped 6% in 2025 to $2,144 — a figure that masks the sharp increases being levied against higher-risk profiles.
-Heading into April 2026, the national average has crept up modestly (roughly 0.67%–4% depending on the source), but the divergence between clean and high-risk drivers has only deepened.
+The national average full-coverage premium dropped roughly 6% in 2025 — a figure that masks the sharp increases being levied against higher-risk profiles.
+Heading into May 2026, the national average has crept up modestly (approximately 0.67%–1% depending on the source and state), but the divergence between clean and high-risk drivers has only deepened.

 The H2 2025 Data: A Tale of Two Markets